German submarine U-47 (1938): Sinking of HMS Royal Oak

 Many years later, in September 2002, one of the unexploded torpedoes that U-47 had fired during the attack on Royal Oak rose to the surface from its resting place on the bottom.
-The unexploded torpedo, minus its warhead, gradually drifted towards the shore, where it was spotted by a crewman aboard the Norwegian tanker Petrotrym.
-A Royal Navy tugboat intercepted the torpedo, and after identifying it as having belonged to U-47 63 years earlier, EOD (explosive ordnance disposal) personnel discarded it a mile from shore.
+The torpedo, minus its warhead, drifted towards the shore and was spotted by a crewman aboard the Norwegian tanker Petrotrym.
+A Royal Navy tugboat intercepted the torpedo, and after identifying it as having belonged to U-47 63 years earlier, EOD (explosive ordnance disposal) personnel discarded it a mile (1.6 km) from shore.
+In 2016, another of the faulty torpedoes shot at HMS Royal Oak was found and identified by British divers.

-On 16 April 2016 Royal Navy bomb disposal experts detonated a World War II torpedo found in Scapa Flow.

-It is believed to have been one of those fired at Royal Oak by U-47.

 Third patrol

-Following a lavish celebration in Berlin for the sinking of HMS Royal Oak in which the crew members of U-47 were received by Adolf Hitler and decorated, the boat returned to sea on 16 November 1939.
+After a lavish celebration in Berlin celebrating the sinking of HMS Royal Oak in which the crew members of U-47 were received by Adolf Hitler and decorated, the boat returned to sea on 16 November 1939.
 Once the U-boat had left Kiel on 16 November, she headed out into the North Sea.
-After traveling around the British Isles into the Bay of Biscay and the English Channel, U-47 sank a further three vessels, Navasota on 5 December, the Norwegian steamer MV Britta on 6 December and Tajandoen on 7 December.
-Following the sinking of Navasota, British destroyers briefly fired depth charges at the U-boat but she managed to safely evade the attack without any damage.
+After traveling around the British Isles into the Bay of Biscay and the English Channel, U-47 sank three more vessels, Navasota on 5 December, the Norwegian steamer MV Britta on 6 December and Tajandoen on 7 December.
+After the sinking of Navasota, British destroyers briefly fired depth charges at the U-boat but she managed to evade the attack without any damage.

 Fourth patrol

 U-47 left the port of Wilhelmshaven and began her fourth patrol on 11 March 1940.
 For 19 days, she roamed the North Sea in search of any Allied convoys.
-However, she only managed to torpedo the Danish steam merchantman Britta north of Scotland on 25 March.
-Following the sinking of Britta, U-47 returned to Wilhelmshaven on 29 March.
+On 25 March, she torpedoed and sank the Danish steam merchantman Britta north of Scotland.
+She returned to Wilhelmshaven on 29 March.